In This Article

 Type of ingredient: Exfoliant

-Main benefits: Fights acne, treats rosacea, lightens pigmentation, and removes dead skin cells.
+Main benefits: Fights acne, treats rosacea, lightens dark spots, and removes dead skin cells.

 How often can you use it: It is safe to use twice a day (morning and night) or once every other day for those with sensitive skin.